Library Fact Sheets

 The 25th enterprise is reliant on a diverse team of professionals to enable combat operations across the globe.
 Personnel assigned to the Logistics Support Flight ensure all mission equipment is properly configured, loaded on AFSOC aircraft, maintained, and repaired across 4 continents.
 Additionally, our maintenance personnel manage an extensive supply system and serve as a direct evaluation and training component to liaise with vendors and equipment program managers.

 Our Mission Support Flight comprises an impressive mix of combat enablers that ensure our operators head out the door on time and with proper training.
 The Flight is comprised of communications and computer professionals, logisticians, planners, deployment managers, unit training managers, and Resource Advisors.
-Together they maintain classified networks, execute funding, push deployers out the door, and ensure that the unit is trained and ready to fight.
+Together they maintain classified networks, execute funding, manage deployments, and ensure the unit is trained and ready to fight.

 Constituted 6th Photo Laboratory Section on 15 Jan 1944.
 Activated on 28 Jan 1944.
 Redesignated 6th Photographical Technical Unit on 30 Nov 1944; 55th Reconnaissance Technical Squadron on 4 Mar 1949.
 Inactivated on 14 Oct 1949.
 Activated on 1 Nov 1950.
 Inactivated on 16 Jun 1952.
 Redesignated 25th Reconnaissance Technical Squadron on 16 Oct 1984.
 Redesignated 25th Intelligence Squadron, and activated, on 1 Oct 1993.
 Redesignated 25th Information Operations Squadron on 1 Aug 2000.
 Redesignated 25th Intelligence Squadron on 4 May, 2008.